prc992/SNAP/README.md

 ---

 ## Excluding Blacklisted Genomic Regions
-By default, the SNAP pipeline **removes genomic regions known to cause artifacts**, reducing false positives and biases in the analysis.
+By default, the SNAPIE pipeline **removes genomic regions known to cause artifacts**, reducing false positives and biases in the analysis.

 To **disable** this step, set: